 Bengal Siamese cats can vary in size.
 The mix will primarily depend on the size of the parents.
 Offspring from smaller framed cats will likely be on the smaller side.
 However, their size will also depend on the dominant genes of the mixed breed.
 Usually, the Bengal Siamese mix is a medium-sized cat.
 Bengal Siamese mix cats can measure 8 inches to 10 inches.
 Their average weight is in the range of 10 to 15 pounds.

 The coat patterns of the Bengal Siamese mix are like the Bengal cat with leopard spots.
 They can come in brown, white, tan, and black shades and hues.

 A Bengal Siamese requires moderate grooming needs.
 This mix will shed relatively the same amount as most kitties and must be brushed regularly.
 Besides brushing, this Siamese mix will need occasional baths.
-You can also use pet wet wipes in between baths.
+You can also use pet wet wipes and dry shampoo for cats in between baths.
 Lastly, trim their nails frequently and brush their teeth a few times a week.
 Brushing their teeth regularly can ensure fresh breath and prevent oral diseases.
 Starting your kitty with grooming procedures at an early age will make the routine manageable and maybe even enjoyable for the kitty.

 A Bengal Siamese mix can be very energetic and curious.
 They can live in apartments that have enough space for them to explore.
 The apartment should also be catified.
 These kitties love to get into mischief.
 Bengals are particularly curious and have a high hunting instinct.
 Be careful with items they can grab, break or choke on.
 Keeping your home clean and clutter-free will ensure a safe home for your kitty.